 - lower backache or leg pain

-- discomfort in the lower abdomen, especially in the case of large fibroids
+- discomfort or a feeling of fullness in the lower abdomen, especially in the case of large fibroids

 - frequent urination

 - pain during sexual activity, also known as dyspareunia